-2. Town Walk, October 2016.
-An atmospheric maze of cobbled streets, narrow alleyways and steep roads, the surrounding countryside is mightily impressive, especially on the day of our visit where the mountainous sky intermittently transformed from deep brooding grey into sudden bursts of blue-white.
+2. October 2016.
+An atmospheric maze of cobbled streets, narrow alleyways and steep roads, the surrounding countryside is mightily impressive, especially on the day of our visit when the mountainous sky intermittently transformed from deep brooding grey into sudden bursts of blue-white.
 At such moments you can catch the slanting beams of light flickering across the Moorish buildings with their hanging flowerpots, thick wooden doors and orange-tiled rooftops.

-4. Town Walk, October 2016.
+4. October 2016.
 You can’t miss Frigiliana’s towering church, San Antonio de Padua.
 Built in the late 17th century, it sits overlooking a picturesque little plaza soundtracked by the gentle clinking of knives and forks from its collection of cafes.
 As the patron saint of travelers, fishermen and sailors, this is the Christian community’s focal point and a look inside reveals painted arches, an ornate gold-plated altar and an unusual statue of Christ and his posse.

 Like this?
 Then why not check out my other 5s from around Andalusia.